LLNL/UnifyFS/docs/limitations.rst

 then the underlying file system does not require the sync-barrier-sync construct in order for a process to read data written by another process.
-If the value is ``false`` or if the hint is not defined in the ``MPI_Info`` object, then the sync-barrier-sync constrct is required.
+If the value is ``false`` or if the hint is not defined in the ``MPI_Info`` object, then the sync-barrier-sync construct is required.

+When using UnifyFS, an application must call ``MPI_File_sync()`` in all situations where the MPI standard requires it.
+However, since a sync-barrier-sync construct is costly on some file systems, and because POSIX-complaint file systems may not require it for correctness, one can use this hint to conditionally call ``MPI_File_sync()`` only when required by the underlying file system.

 File Locking
 ************